wayne-mj/getversion/Readme.md

 > The SDLC (Software Development Life Cycle) when I originally learnt programming was a little different, testing was done less formally.
 > Actually, I should say it was taught as an after thought.

+I have added primitive semver support to checking if the versioning is x.y.z or is in a format that can be formatted usefully.

 Example usage:

 ```yml